-- 12.1 This qualification must be assessed in English. - 12.2 Assessment must be inclusive and where appropriate reasonable adjustments made to ensure equality of access in line with QFI's Equality and Diversity Policy.
-Full details are included in the QFI Centre Handbook. - 12.3 Special consideration is not normally given for competence-based qualifications as it is necessary for candidates to demonstrate that they have the necessary skills and knowledge to achieve the qualification and operate safely in the workplace.
+12.1 This qualification must be assessed in English.

+12.2 Assessment must be inclusive and where appropriate reasonable adjustments made to ensure equality of access in line with QFI's Equality and Diversity Policy.
+Full details are included in the QFI Centre Handbook.

+12.3 Special consideration is not normally given for competence based qualifications as it is necessary for candidates to demonstrate that they have the necessary skills and knowledge to achieve the qualification and operate safely in the workplace.

-Equality data will be collected at the point of registration.
+12.4 Equality data will be collected at the point of registration.
+This is for monitoring purposes only and will include age, gender, ethnicity, and disability.